cdsittampalam/documentation/docs/Partner API.md

 *   Withdrawals - Withdrawals are for funds that are sent out of the Qredo blockchain to a different cryptocurrency address.
 You can add a new withdrawal and find out the withdrawal status.

-*   Currently, the partner API does not appear to have any endpoints for creating users.
-What are the endpoints for creating users?